 Industry experts for workers compensation data collection and assigned risk placement in Michigan

-In Michigan, carriers must file all policy data with CAOM and they must file POC information with the State of Michigan Workers’ Compensation Agency (WCA).
-Currently, carriers must submit paper filings 400, 401 & 403 with the WCA.
+In Michigan, carriers must file all policy data with CAOM and they must file POC information with the State of Michigan Workers’ Disability and Compensation Agency (WDCA).
+Currently, carriers must submit paper filings WC-400 (Insurer’s Notice of Issuance of Policy), WC-401 (Notice of Termination of Liability) and WC-403 (Insurer’s Notice of Name or Address Change) with the WDCA.
 CAOM accepts all policy data (policies, change endorsements, cancellations & reinstatements) electronically in the WCPOLS format.

 The WCPOLS data sent to CAOM can be converted to the IAIABC specifications required by the state for insurance filings, thus eliminating the need for the carrier to send paper forms.
-Unless a carrier has completed an Electronic Partnering Insurer Agreement with the Michigan Workers’ Compensation Agency and CAOM, there is no data being sent to the state.
+Unless a carrier has completed an Electronic Partnering Insurer Agreement with the WDCA and CAOM, there is no data being sent to the state.

-During the test process, communication is required between the carrier and CAOM, the carrier and the state and CAOM and the state.
-You will need to contact WCA to determine when they will be able to work with you.
+During the test process, communication is required between the carrier and CAOM, the carrier and the WDCA, and CAOM and the WDCA.
+You will need to contact WDCA to determine when they will be able to work with you.

-When you are ready we can begin performing the Test POC edits on your WCPOLS data.
-In Test, CAOM will provide you with a report for every production file submitted.
-Nothing actually goes to the state during this test phase.
-The reports will show the errors that would not pass edits if you were in production.
-Since nothing is actually sent to the state during the first stage of testing, there will be no feedback from the state.
-During this test phase, errors do not need to be resubmitted to CAOM.
-(Once in production, transactions that error would need to be corrected and resubmitted.)
+When a carrier is ready, CAOM will begin performing test POC edits on a carrier’s WCPOLS data.
+In this Test Phase, CAOM will provide a report for every production file submitted.
+Nothing actually goes to the WDCA during this phase.
+POC data is not sent to the WDCA during this test phase.
+During the testing phase, carriers do not need to resubmit errors to CAOM.
+(Once in production, transactions that error will need to be corrected and resubmitted.)

-Once you have made the necessary system or data entry adjustments to resolve the common recurring errors, and when the state is ready, you will move to the next phase of testing which is CERTIFY.
-This takes your production file and sends it to the WCA test system.
-At this time the state will provide acknowledgement reports to CAOM which will be forwarded on to you.
-(Transactions that error at the state level will need to be corrected and resubmitted once you are in production.)
+Once the carrier has made the necessary system or data entry adjustments to resolve the common recurring errors, and when the WDCA is ready, the carrier moves to the next phase of testing which is the Certify Phase.
+This phase takes the carrier production file and sends it to the WDCA test system.
+At this time the WDCA will provide acknowledgement reports to CAOM.
+(Transactions that error with the WDCA need to be corrected and resubmitted once in production.)

-The WCA will advise us when you are approved for production.
-See item #4 of the WCA Carrier Test Plan.
+The WDCA will advise CAOM when a carrier is approved for production.
+See item #4 of the WDCA Carrier Test Plan.

-All reports are deployed to CAOM’s FTP server which you will need to retrieve.
+All reports are deployed to CAOM’s FTP server which a carrier needs to retrieve.

 Testing with CAOM for Electronic POC Reporting